-ISRO to train 45 countries to be trained in making nano-satellites
+ISRO to train 45 countries in making nano-satellites

 New Delhi, Jan 23: The Indian Space Research Organisation (ISRO) is all set to begin a new capacity-building initiative to train 45 countries in making nano-satellites, as part of India's efforts in Space Diplomacy.